ROCm/rocm_smi_lib/docs/install/install.rst

 Planned deprecation notice
 ----------------------------

-ROCm System Management Interface (ROCm SMI) Library is planned to be ***deprecated***.
-Release date to be announced soon.
+ROCm System Management Interface (ROCm SMI) Library is planned to be ***deprecated***, and the release date will be announced soon.
 We recommend migration to AMD SMI.

 Install amdgpu using ROCm
 --------------------------